davistdaniel/PTMA-ML/README.md

 ![toc.png](Scripts/TOC.png)

-This repository contains the relevant files and scripts to reproduce the results described in the aforementioned manuscript.
+This repository contains the relevant files and scripts to reproduce the results described in manuscript : [Machine learning isotropic **_g_** values of radical polymers](https://doi.org/10.1021/acs.jctc.3c01252).

 `Electron paramagnetic resonance measurements allow for obtaining experimental g values of radical polymers.
 Analogous to chemical shifts, g values give insight into the identity and environment of the paramagnetic center.
 In this work, machine learning based prediction of g values is explored as a viable alternative to density functional theory (DFT) methods. `